 The School District is subject to legal limitations on the amount of debt that it may issue.
-The School District's legal debt margin is 10% of the five year average full valuation of taxable real property.
-At June 30, 2022, that amount was \$156,130,214.
-As of June 30, 2021, the total outstanding debt applicable to the limit was \$17,518,107, which is 11.22% of the total debt limit.
+The School District's legal debt margin is 10% of the most recent full valuation of taxable real property.

 Pension Plans

 New York State and Local Retirement System and Teachers' Retirement System